 Physics Major or Minor

 If you are considering a major or minor in physics, please start with the Physics Majors Handbook.
 The Physics Majors Handbook is your definitive source of information about the requirements and options for pursuing a bachelor's degree in physics.
 It includes information about honors degrees and the physics minor.
 There you will also find checklists of requirements for the various degree tracks.
+You can also find the checklists here for the Professional track (rev 11/2019) (new format with additional info!), the Applied track, and the General track.

 You can declare a physics major or minor (or just talk to someone about the possibility) by first meeting with the Undergraduate Program Director, available by email at firstname.lastname@example.org.